After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 - Desired tonality (objective, warm, dynamic)

-- Speaking tempo, stresses, pronunciation rules (brand names)
+- Speaking pace, stress patterns, pronunciation rules (brand names)

 - Rights of use (duration, media, territories)